vt-bekah/Project1/README.md

 ### Crime Rates
 (*Brannan* update header  add content)
 ### Job Market
-**Data:** Local Area Unemployment Rates & Job Openings Rates from 2020 through 2022 for target cities gathered through U.S. Bureau of Labor Statistics API ([list of Series IDs](https://www.bls.gov/help/hlpforma.htm))<br>
+**Data:** Local Area Unemployment Rates & Job Openings Rates from 2020 through 2022 for target cities gathered through U.S. Bureau of Labor Statistics API ([list of Series IDs](https://www.bls.gov/help/hlpforma.htm)).
+The Local Area Unemployment Statistics (LAUS) program is a federal-state cooperative effort in which monthly estimates of total employment and unemployment are prepared for over 7,600 local areas.
+The job openings rate is computed by dividing the number of job openings by the sum of employment and job openings and multiplying that quotient by 100 at sate level.<br>

 **Results:**
 Considering both local unemployment rates and state job opening rates, Denver Colorado has the best performance out of the target cities.
-ANOVA and T tests were completed to verify differences seen in the charts.
+ANOVA and T tests were completed to verify differences seen within the charts.
- - Denver has statistically lower unemployment rate than Chicago, Memphis, New York while San Francisco is statistically lower than Denver.
- - Colorado has statistically higher jop openings than Texas, Illinois, New York, and California, but not Tennessee

 2020-2022 Unemployment Rates by City | 2020-2022 Job Opening Rates by State :-------------------------:|:-------------------------:
-The Local Area Unemployment Statistics (LAUS) program is a federal-state cooperative effort in which monthly estimates of total employment and unemployment are prepared for over 7,600 local areas.| The job openings rate is computed by dividing the number of job openings by the sum of employment and job openings and multiplying that quotient by 100 at sate level.
+Colorado & Tenneesee have statistically higher jop openings than Texas, Illinois, New York, and California.
+Colorado shows the most growth (higher regression slope).
+Texas comes in third for job openings rate.| Denver, Austin, and San Francisco have statistically lower unemployment rates than Chicago, Memphis, New York; San Francisco is statistically lower than Denver and Austin while Denver and Austin are on the edge of statistical difference.
 ![BLS: 2020-2022 Unemployment Rates](./output_data/UnemploymentRate.png)  |  ![BLS: 2020-2022 Job Opening Rates](./output_data/JobOpeningsTrend.png)